Liangerty/CombustionCodeGPU/README.md

 OpenSTC
 ======

-**OpenSTC** is a CFD program written in C++ and CUDA.
-The program tends to provide an all-in-one CFD simulation tool for Supersonic Turbulent Combustion simulations, where the *all-in-one* means the application levels can be from RANS to DNS.
+**OpenSTC** is a finite difference CFD program for structured grid written in C++ and CUDA.
+The program tends to provide an all-in-one CFD simulation tool for Supersonic Turbulent Combustion (STC) simulations, where the *all-in-one* means the application levels can be from RANS to DNS.
 The target users can be industrial engineers (RANS) as well as scientific researchers (LES and DNS).

 Comments
 --------------------